avryjacksoncom/avryjacksoncom/README.md

 # Avry Jackson
-**Computer Science Student | Preparing for my Software Engineering Journey**
+**Computer Science Student | Software Engineering**
 ---
 ## About Me

 I am a Computer Science student at Cal State Dominguez Hills pursuing a career in software engineering.
-My passion lies in backend programming, and I have experience in several programming languages.
+I love t do backend programming, and I have experience in several programming languages.
 I am currently focused on building full-stack applications using **React**, **Spring Boot**, and **MySQL**, and I enjoy working on projects.

 ---